-Proposal 8: For EN-DC and NG-EN-DC, the UE collects SN RA report container (for NR) and reports to the LTE MN, and the UE should report the PSCell identity outside the RACH report.
+Proposal 8: For EN-DC and NG-EN-DC, the UE collects SN RA report container (for NR) and reports to the LTE MN, and FFS on whether and which PSCell identity UE should report outside the RACH report.

 For discussions

+Proposal 1: Include Msg3 repetition number configured and applied for the RA procedure.

 Proposal 2: UE includes indication to indicate whether RSRP of selected beam is above rsrp-ThresholdMsg3 or not per RA attempt.